ngs-docs/2017-dibsi-metagenomics/binning.rst

 Click inside the code boxes and hit Shift+Enter to run the code in each code box.
 The results will appear below each code box.

+If you want to return to the shell and continue running bash commands, the jupyter notebook will remain open in the background due to the "&"

 ----------------------------------------------------------------------------------------------------------------------------